DS-567/AMD-AOHW25_620/README.md

 A full ML workflow was developed from scratch in the PhD:
 - Custom data collection hardware architecture created to gather training data
 - Custom feature extraction algorithm
-- SNN model trained using SNNTorch (98% accuracy at regonising control flow errors
+- SNN model trained using SNNTorch (~98% accuracy)
--
+- Implemented the SNN model in VHDL and instantiated inside the smart watchdog
+- Validated the smart watchdog concept on FPGA (retained ~98% accuracy)
+- Created a final demonstrator of the smart watchdog on FPGA

 <p align="center">
   <img src="assets/methodology.PNG" alt="Methodology" width="600"/>